vaninaNina/Angular-project/README.md

 Installation and Running

 Navigate to the server directory:

 `cd server`

-Start the server
+Start the server:

 `node server.js`

-Navigate to the project directory by using the terminal `cd client`
+Navigate to the project directory by using the terminal:

+`cd client`

-Install all dependencies needed by running the command below `npm install`
+Install all dependencies needed by running the command below:

+`npm install`

-Run the client part by
+Run the client part by:

 `ng serve`

 Navigate to `http://localhost:4200/`.

 Users and Guests: